takuya/NoNoPastes/README.md

-= About
+# About  NoNoPastes

-Chrome Extension: PopUpToNewTab
+Chrome Extension: NoNoPastes

 This Extension disables disabling cut/paste/copy.

-== What is
+## What is

 We are getting annoyed.
 Pressing Ctrl+V result no action ...
 Why we  mustinput mail address over again and again.